Tigrayans: Music

-Up until the mid 20th century, Tigrinya music consisted mainly of religious and secular folk songs and dances.
+Until the mid-20th century, Tigrinya music consisted mainly of religious and secular folk songs and dances.
 Like Amharic music, Tigrayan music uses a variety of traditional instruments, such as the :masenqo, a one-string bowed :lute; the :krar, a six-string :lyre; the Meleket wind instrument, the washint flute often played by local village musicians called the Azmaris, the chira wata/wata (regional one-string bowed lutes), but also the kebero and Negarit (double-headed drum), the :begena, a large ten-string lyre; is an important instrument solely devoted to the spiritual part of Church music, and the tsenatsil (sistrum used in liturgy), but is characterized by distinctive rhythmic patterns, pentatonic scales, and call-and-response structures.

 Much of the traditional repertoire is closely tied to oral poetry, with singers improvising verses that recount local history, praise individuals, or comment on current events.
 Some genres, such as fǝqǝri (love songs) and mälkʷ’ä (panegyric songs), are performed at weddings and communal celebrations, while others commemorate historical battles or heroes.

 Religious music also plays a central role in Tigrayan cultural life, with the Ethiopian Orthodox Tewahedo Church preserving a rich liturgical chant tradition in Geʽez, transmitted through the Zema system attributed to Saint Yared.
 These chants are performed by trained däbtära (cantors) using sistrums, drums, and choreographed movements during feast days and processions.

 However, Tigrayan culture is also famously known for its various dances.
 While guayla is the most widespread social dance among Tigrinya-speaking communities— performed at weddings, graduations, and communal celebrations across the region — Tigray also maintains a rich variety of distinct regional dance traditions.
 These local traditional dances often reflect significant regional diversity, each style rooted in local history and community life.
 In Tembien, the lively dance known as awris (or Awurs) is often performed during social gatherings and communal celebrations, with dancers circling to the beat of drums, flutes, clapping, and improvised verses that may praise, tease, or critique participants.
 In Raya, dances such as Kuda and Saesiet/Tilhit are marked by spirited percussion, faster tempos, and expansive arm movements, reflecting cultural interactions with neighboring Oromo and Amhara communities.
 In the highlands of Adwa and Axum, older guayla forms are preserved, characterized by restrained shoulder movements and circular formations, while the western lowland areas perform Shim Shim, Esthina, and Ehmbaza, incorporating Ululation, varied drum patterns, and call-and-response singing.